johandahlberg/reedsolomon-scala/README.md

 [Reed-Solomon error correction](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) is a error-correcting technique, that works by adding error correction bits to a data block of a fixed size.
-It is able to both recover lost data, and correct errors, provided that the following in-equity holds:
+It is able to both recover lost data, and correct errors, provided that the following inequality holds:

 ```
 2*nbr_erasures + nbr_of_errors <= size_of_dictonary - message_size